Check out the video about POP Campaign:

 In-person Celebration and campaign kickoff was postponed

 Due to COVID-19, Pathways Over Pogue’s postponed its March 24 kickoff at Centerpoint.
-This is not the time for public events.
-Our hearts go out to all the businesses and individuals who are impacted through loss of income and through the disease itself.
+Instead we hosted a virtual kickoff on June 10, 2020.
+This was not the time for public events.
+Our hearts go out to all the businesses and individuals who have been impacted through loss of income and through the disease itself.
 Stay safe.
-And stay tuned.
-The kickoff will still happen when we are able.
-Once we get new date, we will post here.

-However the the campaign to raise the $500,000 necessary to repair the historic Nowland Avenue Bridge and help move the Pogue’s Run Trail forward will continue through grant writing, corporate and individual giving.
+The campaign to raise the $524,000 necessary to repair the historic Nowland Avenue Bridge and help move the Pogue’s Run Trail forward continues through grant writing, corporate and individual giving.

-We are also raffling off a cool donation from Big Green this week (3/25 – 4/2) of 75 packets of seeds in a canvas bag with t-shirt and hat, since it’s the season.
-Go to https://popindy.org/news-and-events/ for the details.
+We also raffled off a cool donation from Big Green on 4/2/20 of 75 packets of seeds in a canvas bag with t-shirt and hat, to make sure seeds got into the ground in a timely way.
+Thanks to generosity of participants that one item was made use of by multiple raffle winners.

 Thank you to all of the businesses and individuals who worked on and contributed to this event.